zoRynNn/WiiMark/README.md

 # WiiMark

-WiiMark is a Wii-themed page where the TVs can be customized to open any page the user wants.
+WiiMark is a Wii-themed web app where the TVs can be customized to open any page the user wants.

 ![](static/show.gif)